The Perfect Roast Chicken, Gravy & Stock

 1. Preheat the oven to 180°c/350°F (gas mark 4)

-2. Roast the chicken for 35 mins per kilogram (16 mins per pound)
+2. Roast the chicken for 35 mins per kilogram (16 mins per pound).
+You can use our timer here to help work this out.

 3. Chicken is cooked when the juices run clear after skewering into deepest part of the bird or when it reaches an internal temperature of 74 °C